NobleChicken97/SmartNav/README.md

 ---
 Role-Based access is being worked on currently.
 Kindly wait.
 **⭐ If you find this project helpful, please consider giving it a star!**

+## Frontend Docker/NGINX notes
+- NGINX runs as non-root in the container; we set PID to /tmp and avoid mounting /var/run as tmpfs so nginx can write its PID file.
+See rontend/nginx-main.conf and the tmpfs settings in docker-compose.yml.